OpenFn/gen/README.md

 `node-calls-python`.
 Python modules are pretty free-form but must adhere to a minimal structure.
 See the Contribution Guide for details.

+## Websockets

+TODO these are just devnotes but I do want a mention here

+- trap all stdout and pipe through a websocket
+- i need some kind of test client

+I have something super basic set up. how do I want it to work?

+- client connects
+- client uploads data
+  - payload
+  - data
+- server sends back logs -log
+- server sends back finish

+ok what if the client send start with a payload

 ## Python Setup

 This repo uses `poetry` to manage dependencies.